stapletonsl/data-wrangling-intro/data-wrangling-intro-for-hass-8.md

 ### Going Further

-Look at the other options on the Import screen - try changing some of these options and see how that changes the Preview and how the data appears after import.
+Look at the other options on the Import screen - try changing some of these options and see how that changes the `Preview` and how the data appears after import.

 Do you have access to JSON or XML data?
-If so the first stage of the import process will prompt you to select a ‘record path’ - that is the parts of the file that will form the data rows in the OpenRefine project.
-I have used this process with an xml file of a university’s records from Research Data Australia.
+If so, the first stage of the import process will prompt you to select a 'record path' - that is, the parts of the file that will form the data rows in the OpenRefine project.

 [Go to the previous part of the lesson](data-wrangling-intro-for-hass-7.md).
 [Go back to the start](data-wrangling-intro-for-hass-1.md).